 We ran tests using a Datacolor Spyder4Elite and found that the new iPad mini with Retina display was indeed brighter than the old model.
 The iPad mini 1 measured 293 lumens, while the iPad mini with Retina display managed 315 lumens.

 The Retina display certainly adds a lot to the new iPad mini so we would say that paying the extra £70 for the Retina display is a good move.
-However, note that the Retina display of the iPad mini is not entirely the same as the Retina display of the iPad Air.

-iPad mini with Retina display: Camera
+iPad mini 2 review: Camera

 The rear-facing camera inside the iPad mini 2 offers 5-megapixels and 1080p video.
 The front-facing camera is 1.2-megapixel or 720p.
 This is exactly the same as the camera in the 2012 iPad mini, although the front-facing camera has had a bit of an upgrade for low-light so, along with the new dual microphones, you should find FaceTime video calling quality improved.